salman18376/SE-SSL/README.md

 # SE_SSL
 # Exploiting Consistency-Preserving Loss and Perceptual Contrast Stretching to Boost SSL-based Speech Enhancement

-This repository contains legacy (under development) code for developing a framework  SSL-based speech enhancement.

 ## Requirements

 You can install the required packages using the following command: